openstack/taskflow/README.rst

 Because TaskFlow has many optional (pluggable) parts like persistence backends and engines, we decided to split our requirements into two
-parts: - things that are absolutely required by TaskFlow (you can’t use TaskFlow without them) are put to ``requirements.txt``; - things that are required by some optional part of TaskFlow (you can use TaskFlow without them) are put to ``optional-requirements.txt``; if you want to
+parts: - things that are absolutely required by TaskFlow (you can't use TaskFlow without them) are put to ``requirements.txt``; - things that are required by some optional part of TaskFlow (you can use TaskFlow without them) are put to ``optional-requirements.txt``; if you want to